rydmike/flex_color_scheme/README.md

 _Flexfold Demo uses FlexColorScheme for its themes._

 The live version of the Flexfold demo is still using FlexColorScheme version 3.
-Example 5, the **Themes Playground** now has even more theming features than the Flexfold demo does.
+Example 5, the **Themes Playground**, has more theming features than the Flexfold demo.

 # Flutter Theming Introduction